branogarbo/mtrix/README.md

   trans       Get the transpose of a matrix

 Flags:
   -h, --help        help for mtrix
+  -r, --raw-input   Whether or not the command takes matrices as strings

 Use "mtrix [command] --help" for more information about a command.
 ```